Dan Friedman (graphic designer)

-Dan Friedman (1945– July 6, 1995) was an American educator, graphic and furniture designer.
+Dan Friedman (August 5, 1945 – July 6, 1995) was an American educator, graphic and furniture designer.
 He was a major contributor to the postmodern and new wave typography movements.

 Early life and education

-In 1945, Dan Friedman was born in Cleveland, Ohio.
+Dan Friedman was born in 1945 in Cleveland, Ohio.
 He graduated from the Carnegie Institute of Technology.
 After that, he studied at the Ulm School of Design.
 There, he studied graphic design.
 He also studied at Schule für Gestaltung Basel.
 There, he studied under Wolfgang Weingart and Armin Hofmann.
 In 1969 he moved back to the United States.

 Career

 Upon returning to America, Friedman was senior designer at Anspach Grossman Portugal, from 1975 to 1977.
-For three years, from 1970–73, he taught at Yale University.
-From 1972-1975, he was the chairman of the board for the design department at State University of New York at Purchase.
+For three years, from 1969 to 1973, he taught at Yale University.
+From 1972 to 1975, he was the chairman of the board for the design department at State University of New York at Purchase.
 Friedman designed posters, letterheads, logos, and more, while working for Pentagram, from 1979 until 1984.
 Clients included Citibank and Williwear.
 He used found objects to create Day-Glo furniture.
 In 1982 he designed a book for his friend, Keith Haring.
 He did work for the Neotu Gallery.

 Starting in 1994 he was the Frank Stanton Professor of Graphic Design at the Cooper Union.

 Death and legacy

-He died of AIDS in 1995 at St. Luke's-Roosevelt Hospital Center, New York City.
+Friedman died of AIDS in 1995 at St. Luke's-Roosevelt Hospital Center, New York City.

-His work is held in the collection of the Cooper-Hewitt, National Design Museum and the Museum of Modern Art.
+His work is held in the collection of the Art Institute of Chicago, Cooper-Hewitt, National Design Museum, and the Museum of Modern Art.
+In 2023, the Art Institute of Chicago held a retrospective of Friedman's work titled Dan Friedman: Stay Radical.